electron/electron/docs/api/browser-window.md

       visible to users.
     * `spellcheck` Boolean (optional) - Whether to enable the builtin spellchecker.
       Default is `true`.

+Creates a new `BrowserWindow` with native properties as set by the `options`.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from